KeLiu97/QETRA/README.md

 ![image](figs/plug.png)

-To make our proposed approach more practical, we developed a browser plugin based on {\tool} and integrated it into the Chrome browser.
+To make our proposed approach more practical, we developed a browser plugin based on QETRA and integrated it into the Chrome browser.
-The screenshot of our developed tool is shown in Fig.~\ref{fig:tool}.
+The screenshot of our developed tool is shown in figure above.
 When a user is editing a question post, the browser plugin will automatically analyze the original title and body of the question post, and recommend the top-5 reformulation titles to the users for selection.

+Instructions for use:

+1.Download and install the plugin from the ReTitlePlugin folder 2.Edit your question post.
+3.Press Ctrl + Q to get reformulated titles